taarskog/home-assistant-component-somweb/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=somweb)

-or in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Somweb".
+or in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "SOMweb".

 **Fill** inn the fields specifying UDI or URL based on the chosen access mode.